sidwellr/schotter/schotter3.md

 }
 ```

 There is still one minor bug, but compiling and running the program now is informative.
 The UI window is still blank!
-But the Randomize button suddenly appears if we move the mouse into the window.
+But the Randomize button suddenly appears if we move the mouse into the control panel.
 The problem is that we create our widgets in ui_event(), but that function is only called when an event happens in the UI window.
 To fix this, we need to simulate a starting event by calling ui_event during initialization, in the model() function, so it will draw the panel.

 But ui_event() needs the model as one of its parameters.
 So rather than building the Model struct as the last line in model(), we assign it to a variable, then call ui_event(), then return the variable as the function result: